 Summit is the only HRA administration software that enables you to share specific data on shared clients with your referring brokers.

 Summit recognizes that TPAs are consolidating and outsourcing more than ever.
 Summit includes a Master-Sub relationship that is unparalleled in the industry.

 HRA Debit Card

 Offer your employer groups quick, convenient access to their HRA benefit dollars with an account-linked HRA debit card.
 The Summit HRA debit card is customizable with your logo upon request.

 Powered by MasterCard®, the Summit debit card offers a stacked environment that allows participants to access multiple benefit accounts (DCAP and HRA, for example) from a single payment source.
 The Summit HRA debit card can be used everywhere major credit cards are accepted.
 The benefits debit card can boost participation rates for employer groups.

-DataPath is the industry’s only solutions provider that is also an end-to-end card processor.
+DataPath is the industry’s only HRA administration software provider that is also an end-to-end card processor.
 We keep every card related process in-house, including industry-leading customer service and technical support.